menu

 Demographics

 The people who call Rydal home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Rydal residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Rydal include English, German, Irish, Scots-Irish, and European.
+The greatest number of Rydal residents report their race to be White, followed by Native American.
+Important ancestries of people in Rydal include English, German, Irish, European, and Scottish.

 The most common language spoken in Rydal is English.
 Other important languages spoken here include Polish and Spanish.